 “You’re such a talented artist,” she handed the items to Theo.
 “Please draw our portrait.”

 Theo blinked in disbelief.
 He'd returned from school many afternoons with drawings from his art class.
 The teacher had written words like “Excellent work,” and “You’ll be a talented artist.”
-Theo smiled at his mama and took the items.
+Theo smiled at his Mama and took the items.
 Later that night, he presented her with the drawing.
-Everyone had stared at it in awe.
+Everyone stared at it in awe.
 Theo had a talent and was from then on, ashamed of it.
 His Mama had spent the fifteen cents they usually used for coffee and canned milk on the supplies.
 They had to go without until Friday, and it was only Saturday.

 Theo was in a panic.
 He could not leave the only item he had connected to his Mama behind.
 Reaching behind the wagon seat, he tapped on the driver’s shoulder.